jacko2611/are-you-reading.me/assets/js/README.md

     # Usage
     The following outlines any usage instructions or commands necessary.
     # License
-    This project is licensed under the undefined license.
+    This project is licensed under the MIT license.
     ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
     # Contributions
-    undefined
+    N/A
     # Test
-    The following should be done to complete a test of the application:
+    The following should be done to complete a test of the application: Testing is done using the above command.
     # Contact Me
-    If you have any questions about this repository or application, feel free to contact me at: undefined
+    If you have any questions about this repository or application, feel free to contact me at: jacksonkent70@gmail.com
-    undefined
+    jacko2611